Frequently Asked Questions

 The Visa Bulletin is a monthly publication that provides updated monthly numbers for a list of applicants and the “current” priority date for those applicants.
 The Visa Bulletin can be found here: https://travel.state.gov/content/visas/en/law-and-policy/bulletin.html

 A priority date is a date a foreign national/alien initially expresses his/her intent to immigrate to the U.S. through the appropriate petition.
-These priority dates are different for Labor/Employment applications and for certain family-based cases and adjustment cases, they are listed as the date the case was received at USCIS.
+These priority dates are different for Labor/Employment applications and for certain family-based cases and adjustment cases, and they are listed as the date the case was received at USCIS.

 Petitioners do not need to be residing in the United States to file Forms I-130, Petition for Alien Relative.
 Currently, I-130 petitions are filed at the USCIS Chicago Lockbox.